-At the root of your absence management policy should be a commitment to promoting a culture of wellbeing.
+At the root of your policy should be a commitment to promoting a culture of wellbeing.

 You need to champion a good work/life balance.
 Yes, you want your employees to work hard, but only when they’re on the clock.
 You should make it clear that work needs to stop the second the clock hits five – or whenever you finish.
 Of course, certain projects might require longer hours, but this should be the exception, and it should be rewarded in kind with TOIL or overtime pay.

 Don’t make your employees feel like you expect them to put in extra hours, and never make them feel guilty for wanting to leave on time.
 Never call or email your employees out of work hours, and make it clear that you don’t expect anyone to check their emails outside of work hours.

 Go for an open-door policy.
 People should feel like they can talk to you, openly and confidentially, if there’s ever anything on their minds.
 They might be worried about their workload, or they might be preoccupied with a situation at home.
 If they can talk to you, you might be able to help before their issues become truly problematic.

 All of these measures will make your employees feel valued and listened to.
 They’ll feel like they have control over their work and their lives, which can really help to combat on-the-job stress.

 But when it comes to wellbeing in the workplace, this is just the tip of the iceberg.
 A comprehensive employee wellbeing policy might involve much more, including measures designed to help your employees eat healthy and stay active.